Election does not kill evangelism. It is the reason evangelism works.

 The Freedom of the Sent

 Stop carrying the weight of other people's salvation.
 It was never yours to carry.
 You are not the savior.
-You are the herald.
-You are the mailman delivering a letter that was written before the creation of the world, addressed to people whose names God already knows.
+You are the herald, sent to people God has loved by name since before the creation of the world.

 Your responsibility is radically simple: open your mouth.
 Tell them what God has done.
 Tell them about Jesus.
 Tell them He welcomes the prodigal.
 Then trust the Spirit to do what only the Spirit can do — quicken the dead, open blind eyes, soften hard hearts.